1930 Fordham Rams football team

 The 1930 Fordham Rams football team was an American football team that represented Fordham University as an independent during the 1930 college football season.
 In its fourth year under head coach Frank Cavanaugh, Fordham compiled an 8–1 record, shut out six of nine opponents, and outscored all opponents by a total of 215 to 29.

+Fordham defeated its first two opponents by a total of 144 to 0.
+Its only loss was in a close match with a Saint Mary's team that also defeated UCLA and Oregon.

+Four Fordham players received honors on the 1930 All-America team: guard Henry Wisniewski (UP-1; NEA-2; CP-1); halfback Cornelius Murphy (INS-1); center Tony Siano (AP-3, UP-2, CP-3); and tackle Frank Foley (AP-3).